DIAGNijmegen/CHIMERA/common/src/features/radiology/README.md

 ## Standalone Feature Extraction for Training Data

-To extract features from your local training dataset, you can use the `stand_alone_feature_extractor.py` script.
+To extract features from your local training dataset for Task 1, you can use the `stand_alone_feature_extractor.py` script.
 This script is designed to be run from the command line.

 After downloading the radiology model weights and placing them in the `common/model/radiology/` directory (as explained in the `task1_baseline/README.md`), you can run the script as follows: